CVE-2011-5041

 01 // Technical Summary

 Pulse Pro CMS 1.7.2 is vulnerable to multiple cross-site scripting (XSS) attacks, allowing attackers to inject malicious scripts into web pages viewed by other users.
-This can lead to account compromise, data theft, and website defacement.
-Successful exploitation requires no authentication and can be easily automated.
+This can lead to session hijacking, data theft, and website defacement, severely impacting the confidentiality and integrity of the affected website.

 02 // Vulnerability Mechanism